 4) Recently, therapeutic approaches targeting pathways upstream of IL-6 have been reported in iMCD and these deserve further exploration, particularly for anti-IL-6 refractory patients.
 Use of bortezomib, sirolimus, thalidomide, and anakinra (IL-1 receptor antagonist), have each been reported.

 Unicentric Castleman disease (UCD): surgical excision is curative in almost all cases of UCD.
-If complete resection is not possible or curative, the above treatments may also be used to treat UCD.
+If complete resection is not possible or curative, the above treatments for iMCD may also be used to treat UCD.

 HHV-8-associated Multicentric Castleman disease (HHV-8-associated MCD): rituximab is highly effective in treating HHV-8-associated MCD.
 Occasionally, etoposide, doxorubicin, and/or antivirals are also used.